|What you "don't need" on your Great Loop Boat

 Note: Lack of water turns back as many boats in the Caribbean than lack of fuel.

 6. Trash Compactor - not needed.
+Takes up needed space.

-you more than an hour without service.
+much as an hour without service.

 8. Satellite TV - not needed.
 With a digital flat screen TV and Air digital antenna, you can pick up all the network TV